bonitasoft/bonita-doc/md/additional-resources.md

 	   - **Content**: Hello $name !!!

  2. On Bonita Studio, create a new diagram.
 Select the pool, and add the following elements:
-	   - An additional ressource named **template**
+	   - An additional resource named **template**
 	   - A process variable **name** (_TEXT_)
 	   - A process variable **email** (_TEXT_)
 	   - A process variable **emailContent** (_TEXT_)

- 3. Click on the configuration button, and set the value of the additional ressource **template** with the file you created on step 1.
+ 3. Click on the configuration button, and set the value of the additional resource **template** with the file you created on step 1.
  4. Add a contract on the pool, with the following contract inputs:
 	  - **name** (_TEXT_)
 	  - **email** (_TEXT_)